apache/gravitino/docs/getting-started.md

 If you want to download and compile Gravitino, on AWS see [Getting started on Amazon Web Services](#getting-started-on-amazon-web-services) and on OSX see [Getting started locally on OSX](#getting-started-locally-on-osx).

-If you have your own Gravitino setup and want to use Apache Hive in Docker on AWS see [Installing Apache Hive Trino and Gravitino on AWS](#installing-apache-hive-trino-and-gravitino-on-aws) or locally on OSX see [Installing Apache Hive Trino and Gravitino on OSX](#installing-apache-hive-trino-and-gravitino-on-osx)
+If you have your own Gravitino setup and want to use Apache Hive in Docker on AWS see [Installing Apache Hive Trino and Gravitino on AWS](#installing-apache-hive-trino-and-gravitino-on-aws) or locally on OSX see [Installing Apache Hive Trino and Gravitino on OSX](#installing-apache-hive-trino-and-gravitino-on-osx).

 If you prefer to get started quickly and use Docker for Gravitino, Apache Hive and Trino on AWS see [Installing Apache Hive on AWS](#installing-apache-hive-on-aws) or locally on OSX see [Installing Apache Hive on OSX](#installing-apache-hive-on-osx).
+Gravitino requires JDK8 for compilation.

 If you are using AWS and want to access the instance remotely, be sure to read [Accessing Gravitino on AWS externally](#accessing-gravitino-on-aws-externally)